Leo-VK/EnFoAV/README.md

 | 29 |   Temporal Fusion Transformer   | [link](https://arxiv.org/abs/1912.09363)  |   deep learning   |                          quantile regression based on Temporal Fusion Transformer                         |
 | 30 |   TiDE   | [link](https://arxiv.org/abs/2304.08424)  |   deep learning   |                          quantile regression based on TiDE                         |
 | 31 |   TsmixerEXT   |  [link](https://arxiv.org/abs/2303.06053) |   deep learning   |                          quantile regression based on TsmixerEXT                         |

+## Ex modules

+We have implemented some modules to deal with the auxiliary variables that are widely used in energy forecasting, including the TE embedding method.
+Here is the overview.

 ## Quick Start
 To start forecasting, we first need to import some packages.
 ```python